Law of Vatican City: International law

 Officials of the State of Vatican City have diplomatic immunity under international law.
 Hence, if they are accused of a crime in their host country, they are ordinarily recalled to the State of Vatican City to face civil trial, and, if applicable, to face canonical trial at the Congregation for the Doctrine of the Faith (CDF) or competent dicastery.
-Under the coming new Constitution, however, the authority of the CDF will be weakened and the Pontifical Commission for the Protection of Minors will join the Roman Curia with greater authority as well.
-A new “super dicastery” which promotes evangelization will also serve as the main institution in the Roman Curia.
+Under the 2022 Apostolic Constitution, however, the authority of the CDF was weakened, and the Pontifical Commission for the Protection of Minors joined the Roman Curia with greater authority as well.
+A new “super dicastery” which promotes evangelization now serves as the main institution in the Roman Curia.

 Judiciary

 The judicial system of Vatican City consists of: